lucidicblur/DigikeyOrder/README.md

 # DigikeyOrder
-automating ordering components to replenish inventory

-a master inventory list with needed quantity is maintained as an excel file
+a master inventory list of components with needed quantity is maintained in an excel file

 components from the list are added to the cart